Supervised Quadratic Feature Analysis: Information Geometry Approach for Dimensionality Reduction: Results

 \subsection{Toy problem: SQFA vs. LDA vs. PCA}

 First, we illustrate the differences between SQFA and the canonical dimensionality reduction methods, LDA and PCA.
-For this, we designed a toy dataset with a six-dimensional variable $\mathbf{x}$ and three classes (Figure~\ref{fig:toy1}).
-The six-dimensional space contains three different 2D subspaces, each represented by a panel in Figure~\ref{fig:toy1}.
-The statistics of the dataset are built such that each subspace is preferred by one of the three techniques, i.e. SQFA, LDA, or PCA.
-We trained the three models on the same synthetic six-dimensional dataset, learning two filters with each.
-The filters $\F$ learned by each model are shown as arrows in the data space.
+For this, we designed a toy dataset with a six-dimensional variable $\mathbf{x}$ and three classes.
+The six-dimensional space contains three different 2D subspaces, each represented by a panel in Figure~\ref{fig:toy1}A. The statistics of the dataset are built such that each subspace is preferred by one of the three techniques, i.e. SQFA, LDA, or PCA.
+With each of the models we learned two filters on the six-dimensional dataset.
+The filters learned by each model are shown as arrows in the data space.

-Dimensions 1-2 (Figure~\ref{fig:toy1}, left) have no differences between the class means, but have very different--and hence highly discriminative--class-specific covariances.
-This subspace is selected for by SQFA (black arrows), because it is where the classes are most distant in terms of Fisher-Rao distance.
-Dimensions 3-4 (Figure~\ref{fig:toy1}, center) contain slight differences between the class means, but these are not very discriminative because the differences are small relative to the covariances.
-This subspace is selected by LDA (green arrows) because it is the only subspace containing differences in the means.
-Dimensions 5-6 (Figure~\ref{fig:toy1}, right) contain large covariances, but the class-specific means and covariances are identical.
+Dimensions 1-2 (Figure~\ref{fig:toy1}A, left) have no differences between the class means, but have very different--and hence highly discriminative--class-specific covariances.
+This subspace is selected for by SQFA (black arrows), because it produces the largest Fisher-Rao distances.
+Dimensions 3-4 (Figure~\ref{fig:toy1}A, center) contain slight differences between the class means, but these are not very discriminative.
+This subspace is selected for by LDA (green arrows) because it is the only one with differences in the means.
+Dimensions 5-6 (Figure~\ref{fig:toy1}A, right) contain large covariances, but the class-specific distributions are identical.
 Because this subspace contains the largest overall variances, it is favored by PCA.
 Filters that are learned with each of the three methods--SQFA, LDA, and PCA--select for the expected subspace.
-PCA selects for the subspace with the highest variance, LDA selects for the subspace with the largest differences in the class means, and SQFA selects for the subspace that best supports discrimination.

 The previous toy problem shows that SQFA can capture the differences between class-specific covariances that support classification.
-However, SQFA can also capture differences in the class means.
-Importantly, it can flexibly select one or the other depending on which one is most informative.
+However, SQFA can also capture differences in the class means, and it can flexibly select one or the other depending on which one is most informative.
 To illustrate this, we designed a second toy dataset with three classes and a four-dimensional variable $\mathbf{x}$, composed of two 2D subspaces (like the previous example).